ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

  */
 void i2c_free(i2c_t *obj);

-/** Configure the frequency in Hz the I2C peripheral should operate at.
+/** Configure the frequency in Hz at which I2C peripheral should operate.
  *
  *  @param obj        The I2C object
  *  @param frequency  Frequency in Hz
  *
- *  @returns The actual frequency that the peripheral will be generating to
+ *  @returns The actual frequency that the peripheral generates to
- *           allow a user adjust its strategy in case the target cannot be
+ *           allow a user to adjust its strategy in case the target cannot be
  *           reached.
  */
 uint32_t i2c_frequency(i2c_t *obj, uint32_t frequency);